aliterc/aliterc.github.io/index.md

 The course was designed with the help of an anger management expert, said fitness instructor Boriss Visokoborskis.

-“It’s for our members to relieve the stress caused by Brexit, and all the frustration they see in the mass media and internet and so on,” he added.
-“They are leaving our classes feeling relieved, lighter and they do something good for themselves, they work on their body.”
+“It’s for our members to relieve/rɪˈliːv/ the stress caused by Brexit, and all the frustration they see in the mass media and internet and so on,” he added.
+“They are leaving our classes feeling relieved, lighter and they do something good for themselves, they work on their body.” _to relieve the symptoms of a cold_

 Student Ania Jarzabkiewicz, 26, originally from Poland, said she felt “amazing” after the class.

 “I have a problem to get my student loan because of Brexit, so today I really take out my frustration on this whole situation and I feel really good,” she said.

 Fitness coach George, 25, said his favorite exercises were the sack races and punch bags.
-In this particular class, leading Brexiteer and former Foreign Secretary Johnson bore the brunt of his frustration.
+In this particular class, leading Brexiteer and former Foreign Secretary Johnson _bore the brunt of_ his frustration.

 “It’d be wrong to punch him in the face in real life so ... doing it on a punch bag there’s nothing wrong with that, and it’s definitely a great way to get your frustration out,” he said.